The Ultimate Guide to Subpoena Service in Boston: Ensuring Legal Compliance

 Step 2: Choose the Right Process Server

 Choosing a professional process server or constable is crucial to ensure legal compliance.
-Only licensed individuals with knowledge of Massachusetts service rules can provide the proper service required.
+Licensed individuals with knowledge of Massachusetts service rules can provide the proper service required.

 Working with a licensed constable or professional process server ensures that: